oliverlloyd/jmeter-ec2/README.md

 2. Download all files from https://github.com/oliverlloyd/jmeter-ec2 and place them in the root directory (eg. /home/username/jmeter-ec2).

-3. Setup the properties for the script, each value listed below must be set.
+3. Edit the file jmeter-ec2.properties, each value listed below must be set:

-*jmeter-ec2.Properties:*

     LOCAL_HOME="[Your local project directory, created above, eg. /home/username/jmeter-ec2]" The script needs to know a location remotely where it can read and write data from while it runs.

     REMOTE_HOME="/tmp" # This value can be left as the default unless you have a specific requirement to change it This is the location where the script will execute the test from - it is not important as it will only exist for the duration of the test.